Petoskey, Michigan

 Petoskey (/pəˈtɒski/ pə-TOSS-kee) is the largest city in and the county seat of Emmet County, Michigan, and is the largest settlement within the county.
 Petoskey has a population of 5,877 at the 2020 census, up from 5,670 at the 2010 census.

 Petoskey is part of Northern Michigan, and is one of the northernmost cities in Michigan's Lower Peninsula.
 Petoskey is located on the southern shore of Little Traverse Bay, a bay of Lake Michigan.
 Petoskey sits directly across the bay from Harbor Springs, another Emmet County city.
 Petoskey is a popular Midwestern resort town.

 Petoskey lends its name to the Petoskey stone, a fossilized coral that is the state stone of Michigan.

 History

-By 1876, the Grand Rapids and Indiana Railroad had built a line north to Petoskey.
-Petoskey became the county seat of Emmet County in 1902.

 Odawa inhabitants

 The Little Traverse Bay area was long inhabited by indigenous peoples, including the Odawa people.
-The name Petoskey is said to mean "where the light shines through the clouds" in the language of the Odawa.
+The name Petoskey is said to mean "The rising sun, the day’s first light, or the sun’s first rays moving across the water," in the language of the Odawa.
 After the 1836 Treaty of Washington, Odawa Chief Ignatius Petosega (1787–1885) took the opportunity to purchase lands near the Bear River.
 Petosega's father was Antoine Carre, a French Canadian fur trader and his mother was Odawa.